FaultyPine/tiny_engine/README.md

 #### Extra
 - ~~Clean up scene code with function pointers~~
 - Statue activation effect (particles & postprocessing?)
+- looping music
+- better indicate when players die...
+    - during playtesting, I died in a smoke, and couldn't figure out if I was dead or not
+    - have score text indicate death, and put player scores in 4 corners of screen - this way players don't have to necessarily memorize their "player number" they can just remember the corner of the screen their score is in

 ### Stretch Goals
 - Implement Z indexing